-On December 19, 2002, the Board of Directors approved a plan that authorized stock repurchases of up to 11.3 million shares of the company's common stock.
-On November 18, 2005, the Board of Directors increased the number of authorized shares to 15.3 million shares.
+On December 19, 2002, the Board of Directors approved a plan that authorized stock repurchases of up to 16.9 million shares of the company's common stock.
+On November 18, 2005, the Board of Directors increased the number of authorized shares to 22.9 million shares.
+Subsequent to year-end, on February 8, 2008, the Board of Directors increased the number of authorized shares to 30.0 million shares.
 Under the plan, the company may repurchase its common stock in open market or privately negotiated transactions at such times and at such prices as determined to be in the company's best interest.
 The company repurchases its common stock primarily for issuance under the company's stock compensation plans and to fund possible future acquisitions.
 These purchases may be commenced or suspended without prior notice depending on then-existing business or market conditions and other factors.
-As of December 30, 2006, 11.8 million shares at a cost of \$247.1 million have been purchased under this plan.
-Included in these amounts are 2.3 million shares at a cost of \$63.6 million purchased during fiscal 2006.
+As of December 29, 2007, 19.1 million shares at a cost of \$280.4 million have been purchased under this plan.
+Included in these amounts are 1.5 million shares at a cost of \$33.3 million purchased during fiscal 2007.